andersberliner/smelling_sepsis/README.md

 In longitudinal analysis, the individual data points are necessarily not independent.
 In our cholesterol drug, LDL/HDL example, if someone started with higher baseline cholesterol levels, you expect the next measure of their cholesterol to be somewhat close to the first measure.
 This, effectively, means your data's distribution around any best fit line should be "tighter" than in the usual regression case.
 Depending upon the level of correlation between repeated measures, the covariance can have many non-zero terms.
 Regression is the fitting of a multivariate normal distribution where all the terms in the covariance matrix must be computed.

 I'm not aware of any python packages for generalized linear mixed effects *("generalized linear" since its logistic regression, "mixed effects" because of the mixed effects of repeated obervations from a single trial)*.
-R has at least a couple of implementations: lme4 with glmr and mcmcglm.
-I tried to use both of these with this project (and experimented with the rpy2 wrapper to access them through python), but unforunately they can't handle data of my type.
+R has at least a couple of implementations: `lme4` with `glmr` and `mcmcglm`.
+I tried to use both of these with this project (and experimented with the `rpy2` wrapper to access them through python), but unforunately they can't handle data of my type.

-In mcmcglm, the structure of the covariance matrix can't be specified.
-This matters because our 219 features (each of which is repeatedly observed 60-145 times), are necessarily correlated beyond just the each feature is correlated with itself in time.
+In `mcmcglm`, the structure of the covariance matrix can't be specified.
+This matters because our 219 features (each of which is repeatedly observed 60-145 times), are necessarily correlated beyond just the fact that each feature is correlated with itself in time.
 Recall that the 219 features came from 73 spots broken into 3 color channels each.
 Thus the color channels from a given spot are correlated *(another idea for future work is experimenting with different color scale transformations to more appropriately incorporate this into my models)*.
 Additionally, many of the spots respond to the same chemical compounds.
 As a toy example, presume both spot 5 and spot 6 respond to carbon dioxide.
 Although they won't respond identically, once bacteria start to produce carbon dioxide in significant amounts, there responses will be correlated.

-lme4 allows for specifying the structure of the covariance matrix.
+`lme4` allows for specifying the structure of the covariance matrix.
 But I could not get it to converge for data of this size (see [data](#data) for more details).
 In fact, even with very small subsets of the data, resulting in only 10,000 or so terms to estimate in the covariance matrix, I could not get this solution to converge.

-Fitzmaurice, Laird and Ware in their excellent [Applied Longitudinal Analysis, 2nd edition](http://www.hsph.harvard.edu/fitzmaur/ala2e/), provide sample datasets and sample R code for the use of lme4 and glmer to solve generalized linear mixed effects models.
+Fitzmaurice, Laird and Ware in their excellent [Applied Longitudinal Analysis, 2nd edition](http://www.hsph.harvard.edu/fitzmaur/ala2e/), provide sample datasets and sample R code for the use of `lme4` and `glmer` to solve generalized linear mixed effects models.
 You can view the sample code [here](http://www.hsph.harvard.edu/fitzmaur/ala2e/R_sect_16_5.html) (look at the second example), and download the data in text format [here](http://www.hsph.harvard.edu/fitzmaur/ala2e/ecg-data.txt) (and read about the source of the data [here](http://www.hsph.harvard.edu/fitzmaur/ala2e/ecg.txt)).
 The solvers happily converge for data of this size (about 100 rows).

 ### Feature Extraction via Curve Shape Parameters